-The scope of work undertaken by Tt involved an update of the PEA from December 29, 2006 based on the recent update of the gold resource model completed in February 2009, which include exploration, geology, and assay work completed by Vista as part of their 2007 and 2008 exploration program.
-Based on these additional data, Tt re-estimated the capital and operating costs, re-developed pit designs and production schedules for the Batman Deposit.
+The scope of work undertaken by Tt involved an update to the gold resource model to include exploration, geology, and assay work completed by Vista as part of their 2007 exploration program.
+Based on these additional data, Tt re-estimated the gold mineral resources of the Batman Deposit.